Salsify solutions offer unique functions to help brands, retailers, and distributors drive results.

 Shoppers must be an Amazon Prime member to purchase items through the Echo.
 The product options focus on Prime-eligible products from shoppers’ order histories (a.k.a. reorders), the Prime Now inventory and its alcohol delivery, and Amazon Choice items.
 Shoppers can order multiple items at one time.How it works:

 Step 1: Build the content.
 First things first, make sure the product content is present, robust, and complete.
-We created a product content readiness checklistto help you develop a winning product content management process.
+We created a product content readiness checklistto help you develop a winning product experience management process.
 Many of our customers have increased sales and customer loyalty by investing in better product content.
-Faisal Rangwala of Johnson & Johnson shared his experience and advice on exactly how to build out the product content brands need to drive digital sales.

 Step 2: Make things conversational.
 In order for the search mechanisms with Google Home and Amazon’s Alexa to locate the desired product, the search wording needs to allign with how people speak.
 And what is said is not exactly the same as how consumers type.
 Instead of someone type-searching ‘suede chukka boots,’ they might ask one of the assistants, “What men’s shoes are business casual?”
 In this case, the product content will need to accommodate style ideas and guidance.